jmcombs/.github/README.md

 # Hi there\! 👋

 I'm Jeremy Combs, a Cisco Collaboration enthusiast and open source developer based in Atlanta, GA.
-I create and maintain tools and themes that solve real-world problems for developers and users with accessibility needs.
+I create and maintain tools and themes that solve real-world problems for developers and users with astigmatism.

 ## 🚀 What I'm Working On